Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Methodology

 Based on this clean corpus, we perform the synthesis process in two main steps.

 \textbf{Part A: Reverse Synthesis of Inputs ($X$) and Narrative Directives ($I_c$)} As depicted in Step 1: Reverse Compression of Figure~\ref{fig:pipeline}, our process begins by taking a professional screenplay $S$ from the pre-processed corpus and reverse-engineering the corresponding input $X$ to simulate a writer's outline.
 However, reverse synthesis presents several key challenges.
 A primary difficulty lies in achieving the correct level of detail: the input must provide enough critical information (\textit{e.g.}, character conflicts and plot turning points) without including so much that the task becomes unrealistic.
 Moreover, reliance on LLMs (\textit{e.g.}, GPT-4) introduces the risk of hallucinations that create details inconsistent with the original screenplay, thereby reducing the quality of training data.
-This is further complicated by the \textit{"iceberg problem"} of information sufficiency: a written screenplay is merely a condensation of a much larger volume of unwritten thought, and a simple summary fails to capture the essential underlying context.

 To overcome these difficulties, we reframe the task from simple "summarization" to "creative intent reconstruction" through iterative prompt engineering, focusing on extracting what happens in the story.
 Furthermore, all outputs undergo a rigorous human-in-the-loop review pipeline involving manual editing and quality filtering (Multi-stage Filter in Figure~\ref{fig:pipeline}).
 The review process guarantees that the final input $X$ is accurate, representative of a realistic writer's outline, and maintains both coherence and faithfulness to the source material.